 For more information on how our Digital Mortgages can assist in your Right to Buy application, please explore our detailed section below.
 Our commitment at Mortgage Lane is to provide comprehensive support and guidance, making the journey to homeownership through Right to Buy as seamless and straightforward as possible.

-Use of Automated Valuation Model (AVM): For property valuation, digital mortgages often use AVM methodology.
+With property valuations, digital mortgages often use Automated Valuation Methodology (AVM).
 This is particularly significant for residential mortgages up to 95% LTV, as it allows for a swift and accurate property valuation without the need for physical inspection in many cases.

 Whether you are a first-time buyer or looking to refinance, our team is dedicated to providing you with the best possible support in securing a digital mortgage.
 With Mortgage Lane, you can be confident in accessing the latest mortgage technology for a smooth and streamlined home-buying experience.